 With the coming of the Gutenberg press and Martin Luther’s translation of the Bible into German, the common man could finally read the Bible.
 As Luther studied the Bible, he recognized the Catholic hierarchy had excluded teaching many vital Bible truths to lay members of the church.

 Luther did NOT believe the Catholic church’s claim that there could be no salvation outside of the Catholic church and that all authentic authority and keys came through the pope.
-Through his study of the New Testament, Luther discovered the apostle Paul writings included that righteousness is achieved through faith.
+Through his study of the New Testament, Luther discovered the apostle Paul’s writings included that righteousness is achieved through faith.
 Luther now had scriptural proof that supported his theory that salvation was not tied to the Catholic church.

 For therein is the righteousness of God revealed from faith to faith: as it is written, The just shall live by faith.
 Romans 1:17

-Luther knew he would most likely be burned at the stake for questioning the powerful and wealthy Catholic church, but he courageously challenged Catholic false claims and openly criticized the behavior of the Catholic hierarchy who sought for money, and obedience from the lay members by requiring submission to the authority of the Catholic pope and hierarchy.
+Luther knew he would most likely be burned at the stake for questioning the powerful and wealthy Catholic church, but he courageously challenged Catholic false claims and openly criticized the behavior of the Catholic hierarchy who sought money and obedience from the lay members by requiring submission to the authority of the Catholic pope and hierarchy.

 Mormon church parallels the ancient Catholic church

-Studying about the Protestant Reformation, one can see parallels in patterns between the Mormon and the ancient Catholic church.
+Studying the Protestant Reformation, one can see parallels in patterns between the Mormon and the ancient Catholic church.

 - Like the Catholics, the Mormon church claims they are the only church on earth with true priesthood authority and keys.

-- Although Mormons don’t fear being burned at the stake for questioning their church leaders, they do fear excommunication for questioning or challenging Mormon hierarchy behavior, policies, and practices.
+- Although Mormons don’t fear being burned at the stake for questioning their church leaders, they do fear ex-communication for questioning or challenging Mormon hierarchy behavior, policies, and practices.